coderamen666/srd-v3.5-md/spells/spells-m-o.md

 dimensional travel (*astral projection, blink, dimension door, etherealness, gate, plane shift, shadow walk, teleport,* and similar abilities) can simply leave the circle through that means.
-You can prevent the creature's extradimensional escape by casting a *dimensional anchor* spell on it, but you must cast the spell before the creature acts.
+You can prevent the creature’s extradimensional escape by casting a *dimensional anchor* spell on it, but you must cast the spell before the creature acts.
 If you are successful, the *anchor* effect lasts as long as the *magic circle* does.
 The creature cannot reach across the *magic